-Single Discount rate.
-A single discount rate of 7.20% was used to measure the total pension liability.
-This single discount rate was based on the expected rate of return on pension plan investments of 7.20% and a long term bond rate of 3.31%.
-Because of the unique structure of WRS, the 7.20% expected rate of return implies that a dividend of approximately 2.1% will always be paid.
+Single Discount Rate.
+A single discount rate of 7.00% was used to measure the total pension liability, as opposed to a discount rate of 7.20% for the prior year.
+This single discount rate is based on the expected rate of return on pension plan investments of 7.00% and a municipal bond rate of 3.71%.
+Because of the unique structure of WRS, the 7.00% expected rate of return implies that a dividend of approximately 1.9% will always be paid.
 For purposes of the single discount rate, it was assumed that the dividend would always be paid.
 The projection of cash flows used to determine this single discount rate assumed that plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on these assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments (including expected dividends) of current plan members.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+Therefore, the municipal bond rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of the District's proportionate share of the net pension liability (asset) to changes in the discount rate.
-The following presents the District's proportionate share of the net pension liability (asset) calculated using the discount rate of 7.20 percent, as well as what the District's proportionate share of the net pension liability (asset) would be if it were calculated using a discount rate that is 1-percentage-point lower (6.20 percent) or 1-percentage-point higher (8.20 percent) than the current rate:
+Sensitivity of the District's Proportionate Share of the Net Pension Liability (Asset) to Changes in the Discount Rate.
+The following presents the District's proportionate share of the net pension liability (asset) calculated using the discount rate of 7.00 percent, as well as what the District's proportionate share of the net pension liability (asset) would be if it were calculated using a discount rate that is 1-percentage-point lower (6.00 percent) or 1-percentage-point higher (8.00 percent) than the current rate:

-1% Decrease to Discount Rate (6.20%) Current Discount Rate (7.20%) 1% Increase to Discount Rate (8.20%) District's proportionate share of the net pension liability (asset) \$ 11,000,947 \$ (4,251,834) \$ (15,844,421)
+1% Decrease to Discount Rate (6.00%) Current Discount Rate (7.00%) 1% Increase to Ι Discount Rate (8.00%) District's proportionate share of the net pension liability (asset) \$ 20,556,944 \$ 5,172,723 \$ (6,266,638)